 That decision was made after county officials heard feedback from residents.
 The new policy is that ahead of a storm, the county will only announce shelter locations that will be open for that storm.

-With this change, be sure to keep the links below ready.
-EOC officials will update them with the list of open shelters when the time comes.
+With the change, be sure to keep the links below handy.
+EOC officials will update them with the list of open shelters if and when the time comes.